 US jobless claims fall to lowest level since April

-The number of Americans filing for unemployment benefits fell last week to its lowest level since last April, according to data from the Labor Department.
+The number of Americans filing for unemployment benefits fell last week to its lowest level in five months, according to figures released on Thursday by the Labor Department.

 The four-week average is considered more reliable as it smooths out sharp fluctuations in the more volatile weekly figures, giving a more accurate picture of the health of the labour market.